vishnukotesh/College-Management-System/README.md

 Description:

-This College Management System is a full stack application developed using React in the frontend and Java Spring in the backend.
+This College Management System is a full stack application developed using React in the frontend and Java Spring in the backend with basic access authentication.
 This application is deployed on Amazon Web Services.
 You can access the application from the link below.
 I would like you to try it out and the suggestions and feedbacks are always welcome.
 You can reach me at koteshkv2240@gmail.com.

 http://college-app-frontend.s3-website.us-east-2.amazonaws.com